 (3) Request the Dean of Students at the institution currently being attended to complete and mail the "School Recommendation Form" to the Office of Admission as soon as possible.
 If the applicant is not presently enrolled, this form should be completed at the last college attended.
-The form is supplied by the Office of Admission.
+The form is supplied by the Office of Admission, or online at www.bsc.edu/futurestudents.